-China regularly states that it supports freedom of navigation and has not interfered with freedom of navigation.
-China, however, appears to hold a narrow definition of freedom of navigation that is centered on the ability of commercial cargo ships to pass through international waters.
+China regularly states that it supports freedom of navigation and has not interfered with freedom of navigation, and in November 2023 signed a joint communique along with 18 other Asia-Pacific countries recognizing freedom of navigation under the United Nations Convention on the Law of the Sea (UNCLOS).
+49 China, however, appears to hold a narrow definition of freedom of navigation that is centered on the ability of commercial cargo ships to pass through international waters.
 In contrast to the broader U.S./Western definition of freedom of navigation (aka freedom of the seas), the Chinese definition does not appear to include operations conducted by military ships and aircraft.
 It can also be noted that China has frequently interfered with commercial fishing operations by non-Chinese fishing vessels-something that some observers regard as a form of interfering with freedom of navigation for commercial ships.